Updated November 11, 2020

 As a next step, our IA will pick one stream and he will design an elaborate architectural picture of different systems and applications interacting with each other, including how the data flows from these systems to the different data warehouses and how the data warehouses feed the different reporting tools and how those tools produce hundreds of reports.
 Hopefully he will use supporting classical data lineage tools as there are many on the market to automate some of that work.

-Next, our IA will publish these architectural beauties and will distribute them in a read-only PDF format to the different business users and analysts within different departments and ultimately he will find out that nobody uses them.
+Next, our IA will publish these architectural diagrams and will distribute them in a read-only PDF format to the different business users and analysts within different departments.
+Ultimately he will find out that nobody uses them.
 Why?
 Because everybody has a different background and a different vocabulary (business versus technical language), a different need for granularity of information (management wants a high level picture, a mortgage loan specialist is looking for a more detailed picture, auditor wants to see it all and be able to go into the nitty gritty details).
 Even the DBA needs to understand the context for data.

-As an end result a lot of time, effort and money is spent on designing good looking architectural pictures, which – understandably – do not accommodate everybody’s needs, quickly become outdated, and never hold the level of detailed information and documentation that is required.
+Unfortunately, in the end a lot of time, effort and money is spent on designing good looking architectural pictures, which – understandably – do not accommodate everybody’s needs, quickly become outdated, and never hold the level of detailed information and documentation that is required.

 And even when the architectural pictures are good enough, the consumers are faced with the traditional governance challenges: